silveste/learning-stuff/subjects/data-structures.md

 ## Courses, books...

-> Resources used to learn about the topic (It is advisable to complete tham)
+> Resources used to learn about the topic (It is advisable to complete them)

 ## Documentation, manual references...